 Q: What if my siblings resent my success?

 A: Be empathetic to their feelings and acknowledge that they may be struggling with their own challenges.
-Offer support and encouragement, but also set boundaries to protect your own well-being.
+On top of that, offer support and encouragement, but also set boundaries to protect your own well-being.
 Focus on building positive relationships and celebrating each other's successes.

 Q: How do I balance my responsibilities to my mom with my own goals?

 A: Prioritize your responsibilities and create a schedule that allows you to balance your personal and family obligations.
-Communicate openly with your mother about your limitations and seek support from other family members or friends.
+In real terms, communicate openly with your mother about your limitations and seek support from other family members or friends.
 Remember that it's okay to ask for help when you need it.

 Conclusion